HyperDbg/research-www/index.md

 ## Debugger

 HyperDbg Debugger is a Windows debugger designed with a focus on using modern hardware technologies to provide new features to the debuggers' world.
+This debugger contains multiple software and hardware modules.

+## Debugger Script

+Debugger Script is a language designed to be fast, flexible, and to satisfy the debugger's needs to examine the target debuggee and automate the debugging and analyzing tasks.

+## Virtual Machine Monitor (VMM)

-It operates on top of Windows by virtualizing an already running system using Intel VT-x and Intel PT.
-This debugger aims not to use any APIs and software debugging mechanisms, but instead, it uses Second Layer Page Table (a.k.a.
+VMM is a HyperDbg module that operates on top of Windows by virtualizing an already running system using Intel VT-x and Intel PT.
+This module aims not to use any APIs and software debugging mechanisms; instead, it uses Second Layer Page Table (a.k.a.
 Extended Page Table or EPT) extensively to monitor both kernel and user executions.

+## Clkr Circuit

+Clkr (Clocker) Circuit is an HDL module integrated into the HyperDbg Debugger to bring the power of digital circuit debugging to the HyperDbg.
+(This module is under development and not in a working state yet!)